Burroughs large systems descriptors: B6500, B7500, and successors

+The first computer with this architecture was the B6500.
+The descriptor formats for that machine, later B6x00 machines, and B7x00 machines are described below.

-In later implementations these status bits evolved to keep up with growing memory sizes and gained insights.
+In later implementations, descriptor formats evolved to keep up with growing memory sizes and insights gained over time.

 Usage in compilers

-In ALGOL, the bounds of an array are completely dynamic, can be taken from values computed at run time, unlike in Pascal where the size of arrays is fixed at compile time.
-This is the main weakness of Pascal as defined in its standard, but which has been removed in many commercial implementations of Pascal, notably the Burroughs implementations (both the University of Tasmania version by Arthur Sale and Roy Freak, and the implementation on Burroughs Slice by Matt Miller et al.)
+In ALGOL, the bounds of an array are completely dynamic, can be taken from values computed at run time, unlike in Pascal, which came later, based on ALGOL, where the size of arrays is fixed at compile time.
+This is the main weakness of Pascal as defined in its standard, but which has been removed in many commercial implementations of Pascal, notably the Burroughs implementations (both the University of Tasmania version by Arthur Sale and Roy Freak, and the later implementation on Burroughs Slice Compiler system by Matt Miller et al.)

-In a program in the Burroughs environment, an array is not allocated when it is declared, but only when it is touched for the first time – thus arrays can be declared and the overhead of allocating them avoided if they are not used.
+In a program in the Burroughs/Unisys MCP environment, an array is not allocated when it is declared, but only when it is touched at run time for the first time – thus arrays can be declared and the overhead of allocating them avoided if they are not used.
+Memory management is thus completely dynamic.

 Also, low-level memory allocation system calls such as the malloc class of calls of C and Unix are not needed – arrays are automatically allocated as used.
 This saves the programmer the great burden of filling programs with the error-prone activity of memory management, which is crucial in mainframe applications.

-When porting programs in lower-level languages such as C, the C memory structure is dealt with by doing its own memory allocation within a large allocated B5000 block – thus the security of the rest of the B5000 system cannot be compromised by errant C programs.
-In fact, many buffer overruns in apparently otherwise correctly running C programs have been caught when ported to the B5000 architecture.
-C, like Pascal, was also implemented using the Slice compiler system (which, like LLVM, uses a common code generator and optimizer for all languages).
+When porting programs in lower-level languages such as C, the C memory structure is dealt with by doing its own memory allocation within a large allocated block – thus the security of the rest of the system cannot be compromised by buffer overflows by errant C programs.
+In fact, many buffer overruns in apparently otherwise correctly running C programs have been caught when ported to Unisys MCP architecture.
+C, like Pascal, is also implemented using the Slice compiler system, which uses a common code generator and optimizer for all languages.
 The C compiler, run-time system, POSIX interfaces, as well as a port of many Unix tools was done by Steve Bartels.
 An Eiffel compiler was also developed using Slice.

-For object-oriented programs which require more dynamic creation of objects than the B5000 architecture, objects are best allocated within a single B5000 block.
+For object-oriented programs which require more dynamic creation of objects than the MCP architecture, objects are best allocated within a single block.
 Such object allocation is higher level than C's malloc and is best implemented with a modern efficient garbage collector.

 Integration in memory architecture

-The address field in the B5000 is only 15 bits, which means that only 32K words (192KB) of memory can be addressed by descriptors.
-The B6500 extended this to 20 bits or 1 Meg words(6MB).
+The address field in the B5000, B5500, and B5700 was only 15 bits, which meant that only 32K words (192KB) of memory could be addressed by descriptors.
+The address field in the B6500 became 20 bits or 1 Meg words(6MB).
 By the mid seventies this was still a significant restriction of the architecture.
 To overcome this, two solutions were implemented: